awiggs/chip-gr8/docsource/pages/docs.md

 Filter queried memory addresses by values that are less than or equal to `value`.

 #### `.observe(vm)`
-If a query is successful this method returns the value at the vm instance's RAM corresponding to this query.
+If a query is finished this method returns the value at the VM instance's RAM corresponding to this query, otherwise it raises an Excception.

 #### `.unknown()`
 Refresh the previous values of all currently queried memory addresses.